XDC-Community/docs/how-to/DeFi/Truffle/how-to.md

 ---
 id: defi-app-truffle
 title: DeFi App using Truffle and Ganache
-description:  "Use Truffle and Ganace to create DeFi App"
+description:  "Use Truffle and Ganache to create DeFi App"
 keywords:
   - docs
   - apothem